21 SMTP Response Codes That You Need To Know

-SMTP response codes can be used to help determine why an email bounced, or why you’re receiving an SMTP error when sending an email.
+An SMTP response code list can be used to help quickly determine why an email bounced, or why you’re receiving an SMTP error when sending an email.

-But, if you’re not well versed in the language of SMTP, then making sense of all of these SMTP codes can be overwhelming.
+But, if you’re not well versed in SMTP monitoring, then making sense of all of these SMTP email status codes can be overwhelming.

-That’s why in this blog post, we’re going to give you 21 of the most common SMTP response codes.
+That’s why in this blog post, we’re going to give you 21 of the most common SMTP response codes, and a link to our free SMTP server test tool.

 First, let’s start by discussing what an SMTP response code is.